-7. When an incident or threat of an incident of unlawful seizure of civil aircraft or other unlawful acts against the safety of such aircraft, their passengers and crew, airports or air navigation facilities occurs, the Contracting Parties shall assist each other by facilitating communications and other appropriate measures intended to terminate rapidly are safety such incident or threat thereof.

-8. When a Contracting Party has reasonable grounds to believe that the other Contracting Party has departed from the aviation security provisions of this Article, the aeronautical authorities of that Contracting Party may request immediate consultations with the aeronautical authorities of the other Contracting Party.
-Failure to reach a satisfactory agreement within one (1) month of the date of such request shall constitute grounds for application of paragraph (5) of Article 3 of this Agreement (designation and revocation).
-If required by a serious emergency either Contracting Party may take interim action prior to the expiry of a month period.
+- 7. Each Contracting Party shall also give sympathetic consideration to any request from the other Contracting Party for reasonable special security measures to meet a particular threat. - 8.
+When an incident or threat of an incident of unlawful seizure of civil aircraft or other unlawful acts against the safety of such aircraft, their passengers and crew, airports or air navigation facilities occurs, the Contracting Parties shall assist each other by facilitating communications and other appropriate measures intended to terminate rapidly and safely such incident or threat thereof. - 9.
+When a Contracting Party has reasonable grounds to believe that the other Contracting Party has departed from the aviation security provisions of this Article, the aeronautical authorities of that Contracting Party may request immediate consultations with the aeronautical authorities of the other Contracting Party.
+Failure to reach a satisfactory agreement within one (1) month of the date of such request shall constitute grounds for application of paragraph 5) of Article 3 (Designation and revocation) of this Agreement.
+If required by a serious emergency, either Contracting Party may take interim action prior to the expiry of a month period.